QUANTITATIVE MARINE CONSERVATION ECOLOGY LAB

 - Ariel Rubinstein

 I am a quantitative marine ecologist.
 I was born in North Dakota and grew up in Minnesota, pretty much as far from the ocean as you can get in this country.
-I fell in love with marine biology when I was 12 and read "The Sea Around Us" by Rachel Carson.
+I fell in love with the ocean before I had ever set eyes on it when I read "The Sea Around Us" by Rachel Carson.
 I first saw the ocean when I was 14 when my family took a vacation to Florida, and we spent a day at the beach at Cape Canaveral.
-I didn't see the ocean again until I was in college and I studied abroad in Costa Rica and the Turks and Caicos Islands.
+I didn't see the ocean again until I was in college and I studied abroad in Costa Rica and then the Turks and Caicos Islands.
 I haven't looked back since.
 I have studied marine invertebrates, fishes and sea turtles and worked in the Caribbean, Gulf of Mexico, and temperate and tropical regions of the Pacific Ocean.
 I am most passionate about finding solutions to marine conservation problems.
-I am motivated and inspired by recent conservation success stories, such as the green sea turtles in Hawaii and Florida, sea otters in the northeastern Pacific, and humpback whales in many parts of its range.
-But many more species are at risk of extinction and even more no longer contribute to their ecosystems in ecologically meaningful ways.
+I am motivated and inspired by recent conservation success stories, such as the green sea turtles in Hawaii and Florida, and improvements in overfished stocks, like red snapper, and some species of groundfish off the US West Coast.
+But many more species are overfished, at risk of extinction, or no longer contribute to their ecosystems in ecologically meaningful ways.
 What can we learn from species and communities in recovery to apply to those still at risk?
 How do we determine when a species is truly recovered?
 With climate change, will recovery trends be perpetuated?
 These are big and important questions, and we need creative and innovative tools and approaches to address them.
 We also need to improve how we communicate science to the public.
-As a population modeller, I am dedicated to improving how we distill complex analyses and models into basic simple components.
+As a population modeller, I am dedicated to improving how we distill complex analyses and models into simple comprehensible components.
 We must improve how we tell the stories of ecology so that people understand the urgency and necessity for change.

 "In the end we will conserve only what we love, we will love only what we understand, and we will understand only what we are taught"